-\textbf{Kalman Smoothing Post-processor: } We first validate our Kalman Smoother (KS) by replacing it with two common filtering alternatives: a heuristic moving average (MA) and a classic low-pass filter (LP).
+\textbf{Adaptive Residual Kalman Smoother: } We first validate our ARKS module by replacing it with two common filtering alternatives: a heuristic moving average (MA) and a classic low-pass filter (LP).
 The performance degradation observed with both alternatives underscores the superiority of our statistically-grounded approach.
 While heuristic filters can reduce noise, they suppress noise at the cost of blurring the onset of anomalies, while the Kalman Smoother is theoretically optimal because our GWNR creates the ideal Gaussian white noise conditions under which it can effectively separate the true anomaly signal from random fluctuations.
 Comparing ARKS alone against the full COGNOS framework further reveals a critical dependency: without whitened residuals, ARKS achieves only modest and inconsistent gains (PSM Std-F1: 0.8946$\to$0.9433, but MSL Std-F1 marginally declines from 0.8115 to 0.8083), whereas the full COGNOS achieves reliable improvements across all datasets.
 This confirms that statistical rigor in the residuals is a prerequisite for the Kalman smoother to approach its theoretical optimality.

 \textbf{Gaussian-White Noise Regularization: } Removing GWNR degrades performance consistency, underscoring its foundational role in compelling statistically random residuals to prevent overfitting to spurious patterns and ensure a robust normalcy representation.
 A particularly revealing case is GECCO: applying GWNR alone \emph{without} ARKS \emph{decreases} Std-F1 from 0.4738 to 0.3440.
 By redistributing residual energy toward a flatter, Gaussian-like distribution, GWNR inadvertently reduces the direct discriminability of the raw residual magnitude --- precisely the condition that necessitates ARKS to recover selectivity through hypothesis-driven state estimation.
 The complete COGNOS's superior performance confirms the powerful synergy: GWNR creates the statistical preconditions, and ARKS provides the selectivity to translate them into reliable detection.

-\paragraph{Comparison with Other Methods.} To contextualize the performance of COGNOS, we benchmark it against two pivotal approaches: the standard MSE-based training, and Floss~\cite{yang2023floss}, which operates by enforcing periodic consistency in the latent representation space.

-As demonstrated in Table~\ref{tab:Comparison}, COGNOS significantly outperforms both the baseline and Floss across all datasets and backbone architectures.
-The superiority over the MSE is expected.
-More importantly, its advantage over Floss highlights a key difference: while Floss refines the latent space, COGNOS adopts a more direct approach by regularizing the final output residuals.
-This strategy not only yields a cleaner anomaly signal but also creates optimal preconditions for our subsequent smoothing stage, explaining the substantial performance gains.